aiven/devportal/docs/products/kafka/kafka-connect/howto/manage-logging-level.rst

     When the node is restarted, logging reverts back to using the logging properties defined in the ``log4j`` configuration file.
 In an Aiven for Apache Kafka® Connect cluster the default logging level is ``INFO``.

-For example, when we set a custom log level for the logger ``io.debezium.connector.postgresql.connection`` to be ``TRACE``, then this is what you will see upon listing the logger levels:
+For example, if you set the custom log level for the logger ``io.debezium.connector.postgresql.connection`` to be ``TRACE``, then this is what you will see upon listing the logger levels:

 .. code-block:: json